13k/tea/README.md

 # tea

-Tea is a tmux session manager by being a stupid wrapper around tmuxp.
+tea is a tmux session manager by being a stupid wrapper around [tmuxp](https://tmuxp.git-pull.com).